kayyjee/dfsWebApp/readme.md

 # Daily Fantasy Sports WebApp

-Building a DFS WebApp that specializes in Lacrosse (NLL)
+Building a DFS WebApp that specializes in Lacrosse

 If you have ever played daily fantasy sports before, this is a simply made, Lacrosse alternative.

 There is:
 * Creating one team each day
 * Salary Cap
-* Interpreted from real NLL players & Stats
+* Interpreted from real players & Stats
 * Competing against other users
 * Downloadable Results Showing how you did